-Weyerhaeuser is a blue-collar town, with 58.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Weyerhaeuser is a village of construction workers and builders, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Weyerhaeuser who work in sales jobs (10.75%), office and administrative support (8.60%), and management occupations (7.53%).
+Because occupations involving physical labor dominate the local economy, Weyerhaeuser is generally considered to be a blue-collar town.
+50.00% of the Weyerhaeuser workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Weyerhaeuser is a village of construction workers and builders, sales and office workers, and managers.
+There are especially a lot of people living in Weyerhaeuser who work in sales jobs (12.79%), management occupations (11.63%), and office and administrative support (9.30%).

 Overall, Weyerhaeuser’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Weyerhaeuser is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Weyerhaeuser doesn't have a public transportation system that people use for their commute.

-The per capita income in Weyerhaeuser in 2022 was $26,209, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $104,836 for a family of four.
+The per capita income in Weyerhaeuser in 2022 was $32,880, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $131,520 for a family of four.
+However, Weyerhaeuser contains both very wealthy and poor people as well.

 The people who call Weyerhaeuser home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Weyerhaeuser residents report their race to be White, followed by Native Hawaiian.
+The greatest number of Weyerhaeuser residents report their race to be White.
 Important ancestries of people in Weyerhaeuser include German, Norwegian, Irish, Polish, and English.

 The most common language spoken in Weyerhaeuser is English.
 Other important languages spoken here include Polish and Portuguese.